tkeffer/weewx-brultech/README.md

             skin = Power
             enable = True
     ```
+    Incidentally, while you're in there, you may want to deactive any "weather" skins
+    you might have --- they won't work with the data from the energy monitor!

  7. __Make sure the configuration service runs__

      Because of its many specialized types, the Brultech driver requires setting up some custom